Canadian Carbon Prices & Rebates (Updated 2021)

 Government of Saskatchewan

-As of April 1, 2021, the carbon tax in Saskatchewan is $40 per tonne of CO2e.
-It will increase $10 per year in April until it reaches $50 per tonne in 2022, and then $15 per year until it reaches $170 per tonne in 2030.
+As of April 1, 2024, the carbon tax in Saskatchewan is $80 per tonne of CO2e.
+It will increase $15 per year until it reaches $170 per tonne in 2030.

-Baseline and Credit System
+Saskatchewan Baseline and Credit System

 Saskatchewan’s baseline and credit system is called the Saskatchewan Output Based Performance Standards (OBPS).
 The OBPS applies to industrial facilities that emit more than 25,000 tonnes of CO2e per year, except in the electricity generation and natural gas transmission sectors.